Refreshing and soothing, these Honey Chamomile Popsicles are quick and easy to make using fresh or dried chamomile.

 The flowers regenerate quickly although I always leave some for pollinators and for running my fingers through.

-Beyond honey’s health benefits, it’s the bees that deserve a closer look.
+Beyond honey’s delicious flavor profile, it’s the bees that deserve a closer look.
 Honey bees travel over 55,000 miles and visit two million flowers to produce one pound of honey.

 They are responsible for pollinating many food crops in the US; about one out of every three bites of food for us.
 They have a big job; just one reason for awareness of their and other pollinators’ sharp decline and what we need to do, as individuals, to shift this trend.